tedstein/filemaker/README.txt

 Features
 ***********************************************************

-- Unlimited number of reusable connections to FileMaker databases
 - Create, find, browse, and edit modes
 - Rich set of permissions
 - Choice of interface for anonymous users
-- Support for Drupal actions
+- Support for actions and triggers
+- Support for tokens
 - Support for FileMaker portals
 - Support for all types of FileMaker value lists
+- Unlimited number of reusable connections to FileMaker databases

 ***********************************************************
 Requirements (FileMaker)